 The tofu is quickly marinated in apple cider vinegar and tamari and then dredged in hemp seeds and spices before browning.
 Not only is it a fast and easy way to prepare tofu, it’s ridiculously good.
 The spices and breading make it elegant enough for a dinner party, but simple enough for a quick lunch or dinner.

-Finally, I made a sweet potato, cinnamon, and mango smoothie.
-I’d never used cooked sweet potato in a smoothie before, but it gave a lot of body to the drink.
+I’d never made a sweet potato smoothie before, but the tuber gave a lot of body to the drink.
 This would be especially good for people who get tired of bananas in their smoothies.

 With the cinnamon and mango inside, the smoothie tasted like fall.
 I could see serving it to guests after apple picking, in addition to any other time you might want a smoothie for a breakfast or snack.